Free Business Advice Helps Essex Vineyard Grow Sustainably

 The first step was for Ceres Rural to visit the vineyard to review the viticultural parcels and ecological areas the business may wish to enhance, followed by a discussion regarding the relevant grant funding available, both now and in the future.

-The 60ha vineyard was already involved in a small-scale Countryside Stewardship management agreement, including wildflower mixes, cover cropping, and regenerative farming practices.
-However, discussions with Ceres Rural revealed there were several new options released under the Sustainable Farming Incentive (SFI), which could reward the sustainable practices the business had already implemented, whilst also de-risking the provision of new ecological areas.
-The business’ commitment to applying integrated pest management practices also strongly aligned with the principles of the SFI.
+The 60ha vineyard already had a small Countryside Stewardship agreement.
+This included wildflower mixes, cover cropping, and regenerative practices.
+However, Ceres Rural highlighted new Sustainable Farming Incentive (SFI) options.
+These could reward existing sustainable practices and reduce risk when creating new ecological areas.
+The vineyard’s integrated pest management approach also aligned perfectly with SFI principles.

 The vineyard now plans to establish new SFI areas, such as winter cover cropping between vines, to support soil health, improve pest management and advance temperature regulation to prevent frost damage to vines during the cooler months.